shaunday/ToDos/Action Items.md

 nice to have:
+client caching
-Track and simulate connection drops, reconnect logic, slow DB writes, and queue overflow show item editing when filter and its not on
+a bit more ui work on the list : padding for color/ right side is being cut off on edit mode Track and simulate connection drops, reconnect logic, slow DB writes, and queue overflow show item editing when filter and its not on
 On permanent disconnect, prompt UI to notify the user or retry manually.